Police admit possible error on fake UCL tickets

 During the parliamentary hearing, Lallement said he was the only one responsible for police action during the crowd trouble around the Stade of France, which is located just outside Paris.

-Liverpool's metro mayor Steve Rotheram, who attended the final, during which he said he was robbed, was due to give testimony to senators later on Thursday.
+Liverpool's metro mayor Steve Rotheram, who attended the final, during which he said he was robbed, gave testimony to senators later on Thursday.

+"The day gradually transformed from a dream into a nightmare," Rotheram said.